 That strategy should include processes to build, manage and communicate across all partner levels, as well as plans to hold partners accountable for success too.

 “Be a win-win advocate for your own business and your partners.
-You need the right skills and support from the company to do that,” Bixler said.
+You need the right skills and support from the company to do that,” said Gary Bixler of Bixler Enerprises, a former CAM 101 instructor.
 “At the same time, I see a lot of CAMs shy about holding partners accountable, especially in onboarding.
 A key to success is to make sure partners are doing what you need them to do so you’re not doing everything.
 Come to the table with a program that allows them to do things on their own.”

 Identify Your Priorities and Set a Course of Action